thepassle/babel-plugin-demo/blog/blog.md

 ## Resources

-Finally, I'd like to share some resources that I found to be extremely variable while working with Babel
+Finally, I'd like to share some resources that I found to be extremely valuable while working with Babel

 - ASTExplorer
 https://astexplorer.net/